ARTICLE I - IDENTIFICATION

 A. The Board may propose amendments at any regular or special Board meeting, or

-C. At the second Board of Directors meeting after the secretary has received notice of a proposed change as provided above, whether the Board meeting be a regular or special meeting, the Board members present shall determine by a majority vote whether the proposed changes shall be presented to the Regular Members of the Society by ballot.
+C. At the second regular or special meeting of the Board of Directors after the secretary has received notice of a proposed change as provided above, the Board members present shall determine by a majority vote whether the proposed changes shall be presented to the Voting Members of the Society by ballot.

-D. The secretary shall send by writing or electronic means the required ballot to each Regular member of the Society as soon as practicable.
+D. The secretary shall ensure that the required ballot be sent by written or electronic means to each Voting Member of the Society as soon as practicable.

 E. Voting procedures: